Home / Recipes / Brunch / Super Easy Sheet Pan Pancakes from Mix

 Tips & tricks to achieve the most delicious cookies of your life!

-Fluffy sheet pan pancakes are the quickest and easiest way to make pancakes because it is done in the oven.
-Baking the pancake batter in a sheet pan allows you to make an entire batch of pancakes in minutes without standing over a hot griddle and means less mess.
+Fluffy baked pancakes are the quickest and easiest way to make pancakes because it is done in the oven.
+Baking the pancake batter in a sheet pan allows you to make a bunch of pancakes in minutes without standing over a hot griddle {like traditional pancakes} and it also means less mess.

 You can also customize it with a variety of fabulous toppings so that there is something for everyone.
-The best part about these fluffy baked pancakes is that the recipe starts with pancake mix.
-This Sheet Pan Breakfast Quesadilla is also a great way to feed a crowd for breakfast.
+The best part about these amazing baked pancakes is that the recipe starts with pancake mix {so does this pumpkin pancake version}.

 The ingredients needed to make sheet pan pancakes.

-• Pancake Mix: I love the brand Bisquick but your favorite mix will work great.
+• Pancake Mix: I love using Bisquick mix but your favorite pancake mix will work great, just be sure it is a complete pancake mix.
 If you have a good homemade pancake mix in your pantry use that.
-This Pancake Mix Coffee Cake is also a great way use this ingredient.
+This Pancake Mix Coffee Cake is also a great way to use this ingredient.

 • Sugar: While this recipe calls for granulated sugar, brown sugar can easily be substituted.